serglit10229/portfolio/README.md

 ![Pathfinding1](Pathfinding1.gif)

-I created a native implemention of A* grid-based pathfinding algorithm.
-The demo demonstrates dynamically-generated obstacles that can be created in editor or at runtime.
-The navigation manager finds the best path from point A(yellow) to point B(red) and outputs the path with locations of grid squares.
-The Green sphere than retraces the path for visualization.
-This algorithm successfully navigated the AI in KR Combat game and ran on Quest 2 to complement a fun VR demo.
+* Created a native implementation of the A* grid-based pathfinding algorithm
+* Demonstrates dynamically generated obstacles that can be created in the editor or at runtime
+* Navigation manager finds the best path from point A to point B and outputs the path with grid square locations.
+Then, retraces the path for visualization
+* Successfully implemented the algorithm for AI navigation in KR Combat game and ran on Quest 2 for a fun VR demo.

 ## Custom Voxel Destruction System Experiment
+Created a voxel-based destruction system designed for 60fps games, that can be changed or created at runtime, and is scalable.
+The system is designed to run faster than UE4/5's built-in Chaos destruction.

 ![Destruction(Single)](Destruction(Single).gif)

-The goal was to create a voxel-based destruction system that would run faster than UE4/5's built-in Chaos destruction, can be changed or created at runtime and be scalable for 60fps games, not just rendered movie pipelines.
-The demo creates a multi-story building, made out of instanced triangular chunks(33,000+).
-If the building recieves damage abve certain threshold, all chunks within a specified radius from the impact location will be destroye, creating a hole.
-The system is fully scalable and can support multiple buildings on the same level with up to 2 million chunks in each.
-The buildings can also be made out of irregular chunks like glass, have different materials, and have a completely abstract shape.
-In 90% of all possible cases, the entire algorithm runs under 5ms(asynchronyously) even with 30 million chunks in the level.
+* Demonstrates a multi-story building made out of instanced triangular chunks, with over 33,000 chunks
+* When the building receives damage above a certain threshold, all chunks within a specified radius from the impact location are destroyed, creating a hole
+* The system is scalable, supporting multiple buildings on the same level with up to 2 million chunks each
+* The system can be used for irregular chunks like glass, with different materials and abstract shapes
+* In 90% of cases, the entire algorithm runs asynchronously in under 5ms, even with 30 million chunks in the level.

 ![Destruction(Total)](Destruction(Total).gif)

-An island-searching algorithm will then determine if any part of the building is no longer connected to the sny neightbor components and, therefore, needs to be destroyed too.
-This is needed to avoid having large parts of a building just hovering in the air.
-I'm currently using this system, updated with cool VFX in another personal project on movable vehicles.
+* Implemented an island-searching algorithm to determine if any part of a building is no longer connected to the neighbor components and needs to be destroyed
+* Helps prevent large parts of a building from hovering in the air
+* Updated with cool VFX and is being used in another personal project on movable vehicles.

 ## Schuco Animation Kit
 Tasked to initialize, develop, and deliver a complete software package for 3D model animation and for visualization and presentation.
 Allows people without prior experience in animation to create simple assembly/disassembly animated videos of their 3D models.
-Used by engineers and managers to visualize products and simplifiy the manufacturing and training processes.

 <img width="500" src="SAK1.png">      <img width="500" src="SAK2.png">
+* Intended for use by people without prior experience in animation
+* Designed for engineers and managers to visualize products and simplify manufacturing and training processes.

 <img src="SAK3.png">

-We utilized Unreal Engine’s real-time rendering backend and proprietary engineering solutions to create real-time animation rendering.
-Led development of UI/UX, frontend and backend systems.
-Shipped a complete desktop tool for use within and outside of Schuco International Engineering departments.
+* Utilized Unreal Engine’s real-time rendering backend and proprietary engineering solutions to create real-time animation rendering
+* Led the development of UI/UX, frontend, and backend systems for the software package
+* Shipped a complete desktop tool that can be used both within and outside of Schuco International Engineering departments